Master data management is a method to centralize master data.

 Key aspects of MDM include:

-1. data governance: Establishing policies, rules, and standards for how master data is managed, who is responsible for it, and how data quality is monitored.
+1. Data Governance: Establishing policies, rules, and standards for how master data is managed, who is responsible for it, and how data quality is monitored.

 2. Data Integration: Consolidating and harmonizing data from various sources (e.g., databases, applications) to create a unified, consistent view of master data.

-3. data quality: Ensuring that the data is complete, accurate, valid, and consistent across the organization.
+3. Data Quality: Ensuring that the data is complete, accurate, valid, and consistent across the organization.

 4. Data Stewardship: Assigning roles and responsibilities for managing the master data and ensuring that it complies with the established governance policies.